Sports betting is now live in Arizona, and everyone from regular fans to veteran sharps can make their wagers!

 Yes.
 Regulated online and retail sports gambling is legal in Arizona.

 Is it legal to gamble online in AZ?

-Online gambling and online sports wagering are both legal in Arizona.
+Online and retail sports betting are both legal and available in Arizona.

 Ready for More?
 Research and Preparation Makes Winners